aiplanethub/mini-bootcamp-introduction-to-pandas/checking-and-filling-missing-data/1489-Checking and Filling Missing Data.md

+## Finding Missing Values

-* Well this is a small dataset so we can easily observe the missing values here.
-But real-world data is very large in size and you cannot easily see the missing values in the DataFrame.
+* This is a small dataset, so we can easily observe the missing values here.
+But real-world data is huge, and you cannot easily see the missing values in the DataFrame.
 * Pandas provides **isnull(), isna()** functions to detect missing values.
 Both of them do the same thing.

 * **df.isna()** or **df.isnull()** returns the DataFrame with Boolean values indicating whether a value is missing (True) or not (False).